clobrien-ut/cphy/final_project/README.md

 ---
 ### Requirements:
-Python
+Python \
-Jupyter Notebook
+Jupyter Server/Notebook \
 *Package requirements listed within files*

 ### Usage:
 1. Access data via UTBox folder https://utexas.app.box.com/folder/238524022917.
 If you do not have access but are authorized, contact repo owner at clobrien@utexas.edu.
 	* Input (DER Output) data is stored in `input_data` folder.
 	* Output (processed DataFrames) data is stored in `data_clean` folder.
-2. If processing your own files, run `dataCleaning.ipynb` to process input ROOT file and output a Pandas DataFrame to CSV, located in `./data_clean`.
+2. If processing your own files, run `dataCleaning.ipynb` to process input ROOT file(s) and output a Pandas DataFrame to CSV, located in `./data_clean`.
 If not, skip to step 3.

 4. Run `training.ipynb` to process the DataFrame files stored in `data_clean` through the CVAE.